ElectronicCats/Backpacks_Meow/jacdac/README.md

 ### Step 3: Load controller code onto Meow Meow Peripheral that uses JACDAC

-The Meow Meow Peripheral serves as our controller for the games we've already loaded onto the Meow Meow.
+The Meow Meows Peripheral serves as our controllers for the Meow Meow Host.

-Load this code from MakeCode (beta) onto your Meow Meow Peripheral to use it as a keyboard:
+Load this code from MakeCode (beta) onto your Meow Meows Peripherals to use it as a keyboard:

 ```typescript-ignore
 enum JacDacMessage {